Lagonda Trophy, 27th & 28th May - 2020

 The Lagonda Trophy is a World ranking amateur event played over 72 holes at the historic Old Course at the beautiful Gog Magog Golf Club near Cambridge, Cambridgeshire.
 Founded in 1975 by Clive Smith, previous winners include Ryder Cup players David Gilford, Lee Westwood, Luke Donald and Andy Sullivan.

-This will be the forty-fifth time that the event will be played and, being one of the country’s leading low handicap amateurs, you are cordially invited to compete.
+This will be the forty-sixth time that the event will be played and, being one of the country’s leading low handicap amateurs, you are cordially invited to compete.

-Score boards will be located around the course and full hole by hole live scoring will be available (scoring here) via the website.
+Score boards will be located around the course and full hole by hole live scoring will be available via the website.

 The Gog Magog Golf Club is ranked as the best 36 hole facility in East Anglia the Old course provides a rewarding challenge for better players with a CSS of 71, one more than par.
 The fast running greens and risk reward holes offer many birdie opportunities demonstrated admirably by David Hague in 2017 with two final rounds of 62 and 63 without a or a bogey or a five on the card.
 Have a look at the course here.